 Figure 6: Overview of the Traffic Controlling System

 Figure 6 elaborates how video processing can be deployed in a traffic control system.
 Live video feeds that are grabbed from the available traffic cameras can be used as the input to the system.
-The video processing engine then processes the video and the extracted data is sent to WSO2 DAS to process.
+The video processing engine then processes the video and the extracted data is sent to WSO2 Stream Processor to process.
 According to the processed data, the traffic control system will control the devices that are connected to it.
-If DAS detects a speeding driver it will directly report it to respective person who's monitoring this using dashboard server capabilities of WSO2 DAS which is known as analytics dashboard.
+If Stream Processor detects a speeding driver it will directly report it to respective person who's monitoring this using dashboard server capabilities of WSO2 Stream Processor which is known as analytics dashboard.
 Overall progress also gets reported to the end user and will be logged in a separate database.

 As discussed in the above case study, this can be used to monitor public transport services like bus services, train services, and cab services as well.
 We list down three concrete use cases of transport monitoring conducted via video processing below.
 In those scenarios, the implementation shown in Figure 6 can be used with the relevant model to detect objects.

 Vehicle Traffic Detection is one of the key example use cases of video-based transport monitoring.
 In such a scenario, video processing can be applied to observe the traffic flow speed on highways that could be used to predict travel time, dynamically calculate toll values, etc. The video image sequence captured from CCTV cameras are analyzed using a point detection and tracking methodology, such as Harris-Stephen Corner interest point detector , SIFT detector , etc. The number of vehicles detected from each frame is communicated externally as the output.